staceyjf/staceyjf/README.md

 ### Currently working on Employee Management full-stack app
 - Check out my progress on the backend here: [https://github.com/staceyjf/WorkWave-backend](https://github.com/staceyjf/WorkWave-backend)
-- Next steps: Integrating Redux for state management to the frontend.
-I've been following the official Redux Vite Toolbox tutorial and am excited to apply what I’ve learned to the frontend of this app.
+- Next steps: Integrating Redux for state management to the front-end.
+I've been following the official Redux Vite Toolbox tutorial and am excited to apply what I’ve learned to the front-end of this app.

 ### Key Projects
 - **Postcheck API**: a full-stack postcode and suburb checker that makes finding postcodes and suburbs a breeze.
 - Explore the live Demo here:
      - [Live site](https://www.staceyfanner.com/Postcheck-front/)](https://www.staceyfanner.com/Postcheck-front/)
-**Note: The initial loading time may be slow due as I am using the free tier of Azure App Services, so you may see the loading skeleton for an extended period.**
+**Note: The initial loading time may be slow as I am using the free tier of Azure App Services, so you may see the loading skeleton for an extended period.**
 - Backend: I explored the differences between opinionated and unopinionated frameworks by building the backend in Flask (Python) and Spring Boot (Java):
     - Python: Flask, mySQL, pyspark, Flask-smoreish, Git & GitHub
       - [Source Code](https://github.com/staceyjf/PostCheck-API-Flask)